What are sewer lice activities?

 While common in the classroom, most forms of lice are not welcomed guests.
 Sewer lice, however, is an exception making its way into classrooms across the country.
 The reason is that sewer lice is not really lice.
 It is a popular classroom activity that helps children learn the basic principles of scientific observation.
+This activity will teach them the characteristics of life forms that may be unknown to them previously.

 Preparation For the Sewer Lice Activity